mlochbaum/BQN/README.md

 - A simple, consistent, and [stable](commentary/stability.md) array programming language
 - A low-dependency C implementation using bytecode compilation: [installation](running.md)
-- [System functions](spec/system.md) for common math, file, and IO operations
+- [System functions](spec/system.md) for math, files, and I/O, and a C FFI
 - Documentation with examples, visuals, explanations, and rationale for features
 - Replace or extend primitives to make a [BQN-like language](doc/rebqn.md) suited for specialized domains

 BQN **will provide**:

 - State of the art array performance: CBQN credibly competes with the fastest array languages, but isn't dominant yet.
-- Interfaces to connect with other languages, like a C FFI and JSON and CSV tools
+- Libraries with interfaces for common file formats like JSON and CSV
 - A standard system to install and use libraries and packages, and support for package managers

 At present, I think BQN is a good choice for learning array programming, scripting, medium-scale (fits in RAM) number crunching, and recreational programming.
 For some examples of BQN in action, this repository holds the dreaded [self-hosted compiler](src/c.bqn) and the friendlier [markdown processor](md.bqn) used to generate the site.
 See also my scripts at [bqn-libs](https://github.com/mlochbaum/bqn-libs), this [gnuplot interface](https://github.com/frasiyav/BQN-Gnuplot/blob/main/Gnuplot.bqn), examples on [RosettaCode](https://rosettacode.org/wiki/Category:BQN), or something else from the [community](community/README.md) page.